 Deletion upon Termination

-Upon expiration or termination of this Agreement, each Party must make sure to delete any Personal Data that it has obtained in connection with this Agreement without undue delay.
+Upon expiration or termination of this Agreement each Party must make sure to delete any Personal Data that it has obtained in connection with this Agreement without undue delay.
 Written confirmation of the deletion signed by a senior officer of the Party is to be sent to the other Party.

 Data Security

-Each Party will use adequate contractual and technical mechanisms to protect any Data of the other Party received by it.
-If a Security Breach of the other Party’s Data happens, a Party shall: i) immediately inform the other Party in writing and by telephone together with a detailed description of the Security Breach, the affected Data and any other information as the other Party may request; ii) take action immediately, including investigating, identifying, preventing and mitigating the effects of any such Security Breach, at its own expense.
-Any filings, communications, or press releases shall be pre-approved by both Parties.
+If a Data Breach of the other Party’s Data happens, a Party shall: i) immediately inform the other Party in writing and by telephone together with a detailed description of the Data Breach, the affected Data and any other information as the other Party may request; ii) take action immediately, including investigating, identifying, preventing and mitigating the effects of any such Data Breach, at its own expense.
+Any filings, communications or press releases shall be pre-approved by both Parties.

 Security in the Supply Chain